The Swinburne National Technology and Society Monitor

 - Australians report higher levels of trust in medical doctors (particularly medical specialists) than in mental health professionals.

-- When asked what social issues were the most important for Australia today, issues related to quality of life were the most cited social concerns, followed by public health and community issues.
+- When asked what social issues were the most important for Australia today, issues related to quality of life were the most cited social concerns, followed by population, public health and environmental issues.